How to Get the Worst Stains Out of Linen

 6. Air-dry the linen outside in the shade if possible, or use the lowest heat setting on a dryer.

-Let Alsco Help You Remove Stains
+Let Alsco Uniforms Help You Remove Stains

-For hotels, restaurants, vacation rentals and salons, Alsco can help if stubborn stains are giving you trouble when laundering linens.
+For hotels, restaurants, vacation rentals and salons, Alsco Uniforms can help if stubborn stains are giving you trouble when laundering linens.
 Our specially developed NPE-free laundry formulas are tailored to effectively remove stains, turning your linens into hygienically clean fabrics.

 References